The 13 Most Beautiful Villages in the French Countryside

 • 2013 winner

-Traditional roots run as deep as the vineyards in this village that’s straight out of a storybook.
-With half-timbered houses festooned with geraniums, Eguisheim is situated on Alsace’s fabled Route des Vins (Wine Route), celebrating its 70th anniversary this year.
+Traditional roots run as deep as the vineyards in this village straight out of a storybook, where half-timbered houses are festooned with geraniums.
+Eguisheim is situated on Alsace’s fabled Wine Route, which was launched in 1953.
 Local winemakers have been working the land for generations: Domaine Paul Schneider is an independent, family-owned winery housed in a 17th-century tithe barn, while Domaine Emile Beyer has transmitted its viticultural savoir faire since 1580 (that’s 14 generations).

 3. Cordes-sur-Ciel